argonne-lcf/ai-testbed-userdocs/docs/habana/Example-Programs.md

 ## Copy Examples

 Habana provides examples of some well known AI applications under the path: `/lambda_stor/habana/apps/1.5.0/Model-References`, on the Habana compute node **habana1** or  **habana2**.
-Make a copy of this to your home directory:
+Make a copy of this to your home directory.
+They may also be copied from https://github.com/HabanaAI/anl_virtual_env.

 ```bash
 cd ~/